 • It’s Not NoOps – We realize some parts of operations need to be automated, which means that either we ops people do some automation development or developers are writing “operations” code or both.

 • It’s Not (Just) Tools – DevOps is not just a sum of the tools.
 It doesn’t mean that tools specifically designed to run systems in accordance with a DevOps mindset aren’t valuable.

-• It’s Not (Just) Devs and Ops – All the participants in creating a product or system should collaborate from beginning – business, developers and operations folks and all this includes security, network and whoever else.
+• It’s Not (Just) Devs and Ops – All the participants in creating a product or system should collaborate from the beginning – business, developers and operations folks and all this includes security, network and whoever else.

 • It’s Not (Just) A Job Title – Just taking, calling or changing a job title to “DevOps Engineer” doesn’t actually help anything by itself.
-If you don’t adopt the values and principles, which require change at an overall system level not simply with given name, you won’t get all the benefits.
+If you don’t adopt the values and principles, which require a change at an overall system level not simply with a given name, you won’t get all the benefits.

 • It’s Not Everything – Sometimes people make grandiose claims that DevOps is about “everything and anywhere”!
 DevOps plugs into the overall structure of a lot of lean and agile thinking, and there are opportunities for that kind of collaboration throughout an organization, but going and reengineering your business processes isn’t really DevOps by itself.
 DevOps is best defined as “Agile Software Development” which should similarly work in concert with others working on larger organizations initiatives, but without losing sight of its primary value proposition for the organization.

 The modern DevOps world is full of outstanding and unique open-source tools.
 Here are some of the tools that engineers use to their jobs efficiently and productively:

 • Configuration management (SaltStack, Puppet lab, Chef, Ansible)